awsdocs/iam-user-guide/doc_source/id_users_manage.md

 1. At the top of the page, choose **Delete user**\.

-1. In the confirmation dialog box, wait for the service last accessed data to load before you review the data\.
+1. In the confirmation dialog box, wait for the last accessed information to load before you review the data\.
 The dialog box shows when each of the selected users last accessed an AWS service\.
 If you attempt to delete a user that has been active within the last 30 days, you must select an additional check box to confirm that you want to delete the active user\.
 If you want to proceed, choose **Yes, Delete**\.

 ### Deleting an IAM User \(AWS CLI\)<a name="id_users_deleting_cli"></a>